From E-Learning Faculty Modules

 According to Reigeluth and Moore (1999) interactions can be classified as human interactions, and non-human interactions.
 Based on the type of interaction, there are different activities coinciding with each.

-- Leaner-Teacher (submission of journals, papers, discussion, quizzes, feedback)
+- Learner-Teacher (submission of journals, papers, discussion, quizzes, feedback)

 - Learner-Learner (problem-solving, group work, team projects, message board discussions, resource researching and sharing, role playing assignments, debating, collaboration of wiki)